 - 1870 - Isabella Beeton

 - 1886 -Encyclopedia of Needlework.
 Therese de Dillmont

 How to Tat

 How Tatting is Executed

 A tatting shuttle holds a length of wound thread.
 A tatter will wrap the thread around one hand and then pass the shuttle through loops to make knots.

 Some shuttles have a small hook on one end to facilitate this process (as seen in the photo and the video below).

 A Good Resource

 I'd looked long and hard for a good tatting book.
 This book offered a little more than some of the others I'd seen: step-by-step instructions and an interactive DVD.
 Being able to actually see the process was enormously helpful.
-And rather than just a tutorial there are even some patterns offered.
-You feel you are attending a tatting class, but you get to do it, all from the comfort of home.
+And rather than just a tutorial, some patterns are even offered.
+You feel you are attending a tatting class but you get to do it all from the comfort of home.

-Much depends on the preferences of the tatter but the shuttle is the most commonly-used tool used to create tatted items.
+Much depends, of course, on the preferences of the tatter but the tatting shuttle is the most commonly-used tool used to create tatted items.